-Urban Universities for Health (Health Equity through Alignment, Leadership, and Transformation of the Health Workforce) aimed to enhance and expand a culturally sensitive, diverse, and prepared health workforce that improves health and reduces health disparities in urban communities.
+Urban Universities for HEALTH (Health Equity through Alignment, Leadership, and Transformation of the Health Workforce) aims to enhance and expand a culturally sensitive, diverse, and prepared health workforce that improves health and reduces health disparities in urban communities.

 The Holistic Admissions in the Health Professions report is the first to examine the nationwide impact and use of holistic review—a university admissions process that assesses an applicant’s unique experiences alongside traditional measures of academic achievement such as grades and test scores—for students pursuing careers in the health professions.

 The Urban Universities: Developing a Health Workforce that Meets Community Needs report describes how urban universities are transforming the health care system through a more diverse, culturally sensitive, and prepared health workforce that will improve health and health equity in our nation’s cities.
 The report contains recommendations for university leaders seeking to increase their institutions’ impact in this area.

 The Increasing Diversity in the Biomedical Research Workforce: Actions for Improving Evidence report reviews existing evidence for university diversity strategies, identifies key research gaps, and proposes concrete research actions to improve the evidence base for successful interventions.
 The results of these actions, if pursued, have the potential to transform the way universities do business, increasing investment in practices that work and helping leaders phase out those that do not.

 The Faculty Cluster Hiring for Diversity And Institutional Climate report is the product of in-depth qualitative research conducted with institutions that have developed cluster hiring programs, and includes case studies and promising practices for university leaders to consider in transforming higher education through the development of diverse research teams that will address some of society’s most complex challenges.